cdeanj/nextflow-tychus/tychus-docs/usage.rst

 Assembly Parameters
 -------------------
-R = Required Parameters

-NR = Not Required Parameters

-Location of the forward read pairs (R)
+Location of the forward read pairs

 .. code-block:: console

    -forward /path/to/your/fastq/*.fq

-Location of the reverse read pairs (R)
+Location of the reverse read pairs

 .. code-block:: console

    -reverse /path/to/your/fastq/*.fq

-Location of fasta formatted antimicrobial resistance database (NR)
+Location of fasta formatted antimicrobial resistance database

 .. code-block:: console

    -amr_db /path/to/your/resistance/database.fa

-Location of fasta formatted virulence factor database (NR)
+Location of fasta formatted virulence factor database

 .. code-block:: console

    -vf_db /path/to/your/virulence/database.fa

-Location of fasta formatted plasmid database (NR)
+Location of fasta formatted plasmid database

 .. code-block:: console

    -plasmid_db /path/to/your/plasmid/database.fa

-Number of threads to use (default: 10) (NR)
+Number of threads to use (default: 10)

 .. code-block:: console

    -threads 10

 Location for output files to be written to.
-Note, the output directory does not need to exist prior to pipeline execution (R)
+Note, the output directory does not need to exist prior to pipeline execution

 .. code-block:: console